muweigg/ng4/README.md

 # ng6
-This is a quick start creating an angular 6 application with webpack.
+This is a quick start creating an angular 6 application with webpack 4.

 ### Quick start
 ```bash